rgmining/synthetic/_sources/scripts.rst.txt

 if you want to set 0.1 to the `epsilon`, pass `epsilon=0.1` via the argument.

+If a file name is given via `--plot` flag, a graph will be plotted and stored in the file.

 The formal usage of this sub command is

 .. code-block:: none